SymfonyCasts/solid/sfcasts/manual-instrumentation.md

 So what is the thing that tells the PHP extension to activate?
 As we know, the PHP extension does not profile every request.
 So what is the thing that says, Hey, PSB extension start profiling.
-We know that it's either the browser extension that activates it or the black fire's command line utility, which we used earlier and through things like Blackfire, PHP and then a command.
+We know that it's either the browser extension that activates it or the Blackfire's command line utility, which we used earlier and through things like `blackfire php` and then a command.

 One of the byproducts of the way that the extension is activated is that M is that the instrumentation is activated before even the first line of code is executed.
-That means every single line of peach because you have it goes into the profile.
+That means every single line of PHP code you have it goes into the profile.
 This is called an auto instrumentation.
 The idea that the instrument instrumentation automatically starts, so this leads me to two interesting questions.
 First, could we trigger a profile in a different way?
 Could we, for example, dynamically tell the PHP